 Nope.
-It wasn’t about ending on bad terms or anything; life was just easier to break ties completely.posted over 2 years ago
+It wasn’t about ending on bad terms or anything; life was just easier to break ties completely.posted about 5 years ago

 My exes are more acquaintances than close friends, but we are on good terms.
 I think a lot of it depends on why/how you broke up.
 It’s much harder to stay friends with someone if they broke your trust, betrayed you, emotionally abused you, etc— things you wouldn’t accept from a friend or an SO.
 But if you broke up because you just lost the spark, didn’t see the relationship going anywhere, because of graduation/moving away, etc, I think there’s an opportunity for friendship if you both want it.